-OTIC began implementing Asset Essentials software to improve the overall facility management process.
+OTIC implemented a facility management software (Asset Essentials) in 2019 to improve the overall facility management process.
 This software creates a tracking system for maintenance requests, preventative maintenance work, comprehensive compliance management and insight into asset costs.
-Key performance indicators will be more visible, enabling the Turnpike to operate with higher efficiency in facility management.
-On time completion of work orders is currently being tracked and reported monthly and will be used to gauge best practices for properly managing resources.
+Key performance indicators are more visible, enabling the Turnpike to operate with higher efficiency in facility management.
+On time completion of work orders is currently being tracked and reported monthly and will continue to be used to gauge best practices for properly managing resources.